About

 From 1998 until my retirement in 2017 I was employed by RNIB as children’s research officer where I carried out, and externally commissioned, a wide range of research studies and literature reviews.
 The aim of these studies has been to get a better understanding of: the size and characteristics of the population of blind and partially sighted children and young people in Britain, the experiences and support needs of children and their families, and policies and practices underpinning their educational provision.

 Since retiring, I’ve been helping to develop the VIEW research webpages.
-I have continued to maintain links with the wider VI research field as honorary research fellow at the Vision Impairment Centre for Teaching and Research (VICTAR) at the university of Birmingham and as VIEW representative at the twice-yearly Mary Kitzinger Trust workshops.
+I have continued to maintain links with the wider VI research field as VIEW representative at the twice-yearly Mary Kitzinger Trust workshops.
+I am also a member of the Curriculum Framework for Children and Young People with Vision Impairment (CFVI) project management committee.

 Sarah Raisanen